Bolghar: History

+During the Mongol invasion of Volga Bulgaria in the 13th century, the Golden Horde conquered the realm.
+A Russian annalist wrote: "In the autumn of 6744 (1236), there came from the countries of the East into the Bulgar lands the godless Tatars and sacked the good city of Bolgar and killed everyone from the old to the young and the tiniest suckling, and looted a lot of goods, and set the city on fire, and captured the whole of their land".

+After the destruction of Bilyar during the Mongol invasion, the former capital lost its status due to the Mongol policy prohibiting the reconstruction of capitals.
+It lay outside the ulus itself, but had direct Mongol presence.
+The Mongols eliminated the existing socio-political structure of the Volga Bolgars.
+Volga Bulgaria became decentralized as a result and the new city of Kazan, known as Bolgar-al-Jadid ("the new Bolgar"), became prominent.
+The taxation of regions such as Bolgar, Khwarizm, Crimea and Azerbaijan filled the Golden Horde's coffers with great wealth, and the Mongols replaced the sitting rulers of Bolgar and Khwarizm with their own.

-The Tokhtamysh–Timur war saw a marked decline in its fortunes.
-It was sacked by Bulaq-Temir in 1361 and endangered by Timur.
+The late 14th century saw a marked decline in its fortunes.
+It was sacked by Bulat-Timur in 1361 during the Great Troubles.
+The Muscovite–Volga Bulgars war (1376) saw Muscovy and Nizhny Novgorod-Suzdal briefly capture Grand Bolgar and installing their own doroga and tamozhnia (customs collector), which probably were existing offices at the time, before the Tatars retook the city.
+It was endangered by Timur during the Tokhtamysh–Timur war.
 As a Muslim religious center Bolgar persevered until the mid-16th century when the Khanate of Kazan was conquered by the Russian Tsar Ivan IV and incorporated into the Russian state.

 During Tsarist rule the site of the ancient town was settled by Russian commoners.
 Tsar Peter the Great issued a special ukase to preserve the surviving ruins, which was the first Russian law aimed at preserving historical heritage.

 Little pilgrimage

 During the Soviet period, Bolgar was a center of a local Islamic movement known as The Little Hajj; Muslims from Tatarstan and other parts of the Soviet Union could not participate in the hajj to Mecca, so they travelled instead to Bolgar.

 Monuments and temples

 Importance

 The Tatars refer to the medieval capital of Volga Bolgaria as Shahri Bolghar (Шәһри Болгар), that is Persian for "the City of Bolghar".
 The town is part of their cultural heritage, because Volga Bulgaria is the predecessor state of the Khanate of Kazan, which in turn is in a way the predecessor of today's Russian republic of Tatarstan.

 Today, the capital of Tatarstan is Kazan, but many Tatars consider Bolghar to be their ancient and religious capital and to allow a glimpse of Muslim Bulgar life before the Mongol invasion of Volga Bulgaria.